 It Was Believed That Painful Childbirth Was Punishment For Original Sin

 Although giving birth today is seen as a celebratory time of family bliss, this was not always the case.
-Throughout history, the pain of childbirth was seen as necessary because the Bible stated God told woman, "In pain you will give birth to children."
+Throughout history, Christians saw the pain of childbirth as necessary because the Bible states God told women, "In pain you will give birth to children."
 In devout Christian countries, be they Catholic or Protestant, the suffering of labor and delivery were seen as an innate part of a woman's experience.
 The agony she would suffer was closely associated with the fall of Eve in the Garden of Eden and symbolized the magnitude of her original sin.
 This was the primary reason painkillers were often frowned upon, even for royals.

 As a result, queens often clutched holy relics and amulets during labor, even tucking little prayer rolls into the folds of their nightclothes.
 The church approved of such practices because they asked for God's protection and would likely help a mother find success during her darkest hours.